HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 ### Event: `'ready'`

 Emitted when the entry handler is ready to be used.
+This is not automatically awaited by the component loader, but also is not required.
+Calling `scope.handleEntry()` is perfectly sufficient.
+This is generally useful if you need to do something _after_ the entry handler is absolutely watching and handling entries.

 ### Event: `'unlink'`